Choosing your Real Estate Agent In Spain

 Notary – Your Title Deed / Registration for Real Estate in Spain

-Your property sale is formally completed in Spain when you sign title deed (“Escritura de Compraventa”) before a Public Notary.
-Next, you will be required to make the the final payment.
+Your property sale is formally completed in Spain when you sign the title deed (“Escritura de Compraventa”) before a Public Notary.
+Next, you will need to make the the final payment.
 Congratulations, you are now the new owner of the property and the keys are handed over to you.
 However, if you cannot be present at the completion, you can grant a Power of Attorney to us.
-As your lawyers in Marbella, Spain we can complete and fulfil all the necessary procedures on your behalf.
+As your lawyers in Marbella, we can complete and fulfil all the necessary procedures on your behalf.

 Once you sign the title deed, the notary will fax a copy of it to the Property Registry.
-As your lawyer in Spain, will pay all the relevant transfer taxes and deal with the formalities of registration of your title deed on your behalf.
+As your lawyer in Spain, we will make sure to pay all the relevant transfer taxes and deal with the formalities of registration of your title deed on your behalf.
 It is important to note that the final registration of the title deed may take several months, so you may need to be a little patient.

 Bank Guarantee and your lawyer in Spain

-Notary fees: Your Notary fees are charged according to a fixed scale, depending upon the registered value of the property.
-Therefore charges may range from 600 to 2.000 Euros.
+Notary fees: Your Notary fees function on a fixed scale and it depends upon the registered value of the property.
+Therefore expect to pay between €600 to €2,000 .

 Property Registry fees: Your property registry fees are generally 60-80% of the notary fee.

 Other Costs you need to bear in mind when buying real estate in Spain